johannesjasper/portfolio/index.md

 title: Home
 ---
 Hey there,
-I'm Johannes Jasper, a software engineer, bike enthusiast and home-brewer from Berlin.
+I'm Johannes Jasper, a software engineer, bike enthusiast, and home-brewer from Berlin.